-One of the coolest things to do on Gran Canaria is to go on a road trip.
-If you rent a car, you get the ultimate freedom to choose where to go on the island, as every piece of it is easily accessible within a few-hour drive.
+One of the coolest things to do in Gran Canaria, Spain is to go on a road trip.
+If you rent a car in the Gran Canaria airport, you get the ultimate freedom to choose where to go on the island, as every piece of it is easily accessible within a few-hour drive.
 And the most exciting roads lead to the mountains.

-And the visit was totally worth the time spent for getting there.
+And the visit was totally worth the time spent getting there.

 Puerto Rico is a resort with two sandy beaches and several hotels and shops between them.
 The town is not that big, but it is quite charming and has its character.
 I liked it better than the bigger resorts in Maspalomas and Las Palmas.

 There were old white houses with tiny streets between them.
 Flowers in vibrant colors were climbing up the walls.
 Doors with green tile ornaments.
 Charming small cafes with a view of yachts in the small harbor.

 If you are looking for a small-town vibe and a place for beautiful photos, then Puerto Rico is a must-see.